Yue-Chen-YC/Yue-Chen-YC.github.io/publications.md

 ---
 ## Conference Proceedings
-- **Chen, Y.,** (2026).
-From <i>um</i> to Words: The Role of Disfluency Interactions in Shaping Early Language Development.
-In Proceedings of the 50th Annual Boston University Conference on Language Development.
+- **Chen, Y.** (2026).
+From <i>um<i> to words: The role of disfluency interactions in shaping early language development.
+In Proceedings of the 50th Annual Boston University Conference on Language Development (BUCLD 50).
 - **Chen, Y.,** Shang, M., & Mai, Z. (2025).
 Cross-Linguistic Influence and Developmental Patterns in Reflexive Pronoun Use Among Monolingual, Bilingual, and Trilingual Children.
 In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 47). https://escholarship.org/uc/item/7xs6k5h2

 ---